san regis hotel paris

 With Eiffel Tower views, a five-star spa and a stellar location just steps from the Arc de Triomphe, the Four Seasons’ flagship George V hotel is one of Paris’s most spectacular stays.
 Each of the hotel’s lavish rooms and suites is decadently furnished with elaborate chandeliers, gold-embroidered drapery and plush, swirling carpets, while grand marble bathrooms bathed in light hint at the sumptuous basement spa complete with two hammams and a tranquil swimming pool.

-And while hotel eateries can occasionally leave a lot to be desired, with five Michelin stars between three restaurants, the Four Seasons is tough to beat when it comes to dining in-house.
+And while hotel eateries can occasionally leave a lot to be desired, with six Michelin stars between three restaurants, the Four Seasons is tough to beat when it comes to dining in-house.
 Guests can find fine French cuisine at three Michelin-starred Le Cinq, tuck into an Italian-Mediterranean feast at trendy spot Le George, or partake in plant-based plates at the light and airy L’Orangerie.

 Grand Hôtel du Palais Royal, Les Halles

 Situated just across the street from the offices of fictional marketing firm Savoir in Netflix’s Emily in Paris, the Grand Hôtel du Palais Royal takes its name from the former royal palace that sits just a stone’s throw away.
-Providing a sanctuary away from the throng of tourists that flock to the Louvre and Jardin des Tuileries nearby, each of the hotel’s 68 bright and airy rooms welcome guests with soft hues and beautiful views across the city’s charming rooftops.
+Providing a sanctuary away from the throng of tourists that flock to the Louvre and Jardin des Tuileries nearby, each of the hotel’s 59 bright and airy rooms and suites welcome guests with soft hues and beautiful views across the city’s charming rooftops.

 Hôtel Plaza Athénée, 8th Arrondissement

-Adorned with thousands of ruby-red geraniums and with interiors decked out in an eclectic, contemporary mélange of classic Parisian elegance and Art Deco splendour, the hotel is home to five restaurants and bars offering up everything from afternoon tea soundtracked by a live harpist at La Galerie to al fresco French fare with a side of people watching at La Terrasse Montaigne.
+The jewel in its crown is the Haute Couture Eiffel Suite: a Parisian suite with a palatial allure, featuring elaborate mouldings and silver-leaf detail throughout the living room, bedroom, dressing and bathroom.
+However the equally-comfortable Deluxe Room provides the perfect home-from-home for a couple, styled in elegant Art Deco accents and boasting exclusive views over La Cour Jardin, the hotel's tranquil inner courtyard.
+Elsewhere, Hôtel Plaza Athénée is home to five restaurants and bars offering up everything from afternoon tea soundtracked by a live harpist at La Galerie to al fresco French fare with a side of people watching at La Terrasse Montaigne.
+Chin chin!

 L'Hotel Paris, Latin Quarter